-As I write and teach, one of the ongoing projects I have assigned myself is to redeem the popular image of Saint Paul the Apostle!
+The study of Galatians prompts me to remember a special project of mine: to redeem the popular image of Saint Paul the Apostle!
 Some people claim he distorted that original message of Jesus when he set up communities of faith across the ancient Mediterranean.
 Other critics claim that he was a prisoner to his cultural context, too, unable to grant women, for instance, their proper place in a progressive world.

 Well, of course he was bound to the particular culture of his time, like every one of us is.
 No matter our positive contributions to the world, we also carry old baggage with us, baggage that might not be discarded in our culture until generations and centuries after us.
-Still, when Saint Paul appointed the leader of the first Christian church in what is now Europe, that person was a woman!
+Yet, when Saint Paul appointed the leader of the first Christian church in what is now Europe, that person was a woman!
 She was Lydia, the first person in Europe to host a Christian church community in her home, in Philippi.
 St. Paul deserves credit for advancing women, not blame! ("There is no longer male and female," he would say at Galatians 3:28, "for all of you are one in Christ Jesus.")

 I believe Paul was actually a religious genius.
+I give thanks for that religious genius.
 What Paul taught about psychology, and especially religious psychology, was nothing short of genius.
-Despite the simple story of his being thrown from his horse on his way to Damascus, and being blinded for three days until he recognized Christ, I believe his effectual conversion took years to mature.
+Despite the simple story of his being thrown from his horse on his way to Damascus, and being blinded for three days until he recognized Christ, I believe his effectual conversation took years to mature.
 It was just like the maturity of each of us, no matter what our original and overwhelming encounter with God was.